 As seen in the chart above, a top five reason for inconsistent content is a lack of collaboration or alignment between content users (sales) and content creators (marketing,) reported by 33% of respondents as a major cause of content fragmentation.

 Over half of the companies in our study reported sales teams “often or always” (55%) ask for new or modified content, most often product flyers/spec sheets (74%) and presentations (56%).
 While this team often expresses the need for content assets, they are also the channel through which many of these assets are delivered to customers, making it imperative that what they send is aligned to both brand and industry standards.

-There is no intent to harm the brand when the sales team improvises its own content; it is simply trying to meet a need.
-But improvised content may elevate the risk of being flagged by regulatory boards, creating unintended consequences for the business.
+There is no intent to harm the brand awareness and identity when the sales team improvises its own content; it is simply trying to meet a need.
+But improvised content may elevate the risk of being flagged by regulatory boards, creating unintended consequences for the financial firm.

 How to Avoid Rogue Sales Content?
 Be More Agile.

 To address this dangerous problem, marketing teams must create more agile content creation, and revision, processes.
 This means faster turnaround times, and more responsive processes to respond to Sales requests.
-Our study found a clear correlation between companies with agile content creation and less sales-created content.
+Our study found a clear correlation between companies with agile traditional and digital content creation and less sales-created content.

 The more agile the content creation process, the fewer salespeople going rogue.

 We found that the lack of agility in the creation of new or modified content causes the rate at which the sales team creates its own content to almost double.
 This increases the level of fragmented content, because the sales team doesn’t always share the sensitivity of the marketing team for rendering the brand and the key messages associated with the brand consistently.

 When new or modified marketing content takes a long time to update the sanctioned content repository, over one-third of sales teams often or always create content on their own.
 However, when updates are timely – within a week or faster – almost half of sales teams do not improvise their own content.